 Above is Hoyt and band at the Great American Music Hall in San Francisco in 1977.

-Below is the Austin City Limits show we did in 1979.
+Below was the Austin City Limits show we did in 1979, but apparently it got taken down.